28 September 2017

 - Using appropriate flying-fox crop exclusion netting for commercial growers

-- Reducing netting holes to be smaller than finger width
+- Reducing netting holes to be smaller than a finger-width

 - Regulating and maintaining nets to ensure minimal entanglements

-– Encouraging strategies to communicate the reality of the health risk associated with flying-foxes
+- Encouraging strategies to communicate the reality of the health. risks associated with flying-foxes.

 - Developing strategies for adequate transmission of research to the public sector.

-– Improving your knowledge and understanding of the species and their importance – why not take the Batty Boat Halloween Cruise!!!
+- Improving your knowledge and understanding of the species and their importance — why not take one of our Batty Boat Cruises?

 - Ensuring appropriate netting over backyard fruit trees to avoid entanglement of flying-foxes.